wkorando/go-serverless-with-java/STEP4.md

 	curl -i https://[region].functions.cloud.ibm.com/api/v1/web/SAMPLE_URL/default/helloJava.json
 	```

 4. You might have noticed the result was different this time.
-Previous we have been passing the param name to the function when invoking it through the command line `--param name World`.
+Previously we have been passing the param name to the function when invoking it through the command line `--param name World`.
 We can accomplish this same behavior by passing a value as a query param (e.g. `?name=World`):

 	```
 	curl -i https://[region].functions.cloud.ibm.com/api/v1/web/SAMPLE_URL/default/helloJava.json?name=World